 Freedom from labels

 This form of communication that Jason’s parents used is called “descriptive praise.”
 Parents, teachers, and any adults who want to encourage a child to grow without labels can use it.
 Below are some other examples of how this might be used as a “label remover.”

 To a “forgetful” child: “You remembered your lunch before you left home!
 That’s showing responsibility.”

 To a “lazy” child: “You got half of your room straightened up.
 All those clothes are back in the drawers or hanging in the closet.
 That’s what I call persistence!”

-Other things parents can say or do to help their child have a new image include:
+Other tips to help child have a new self-image

 Let a child overhear you say something positive about him.
 “I couldn’t have gotten all my work done if it wasn’t for Jonah.
 He spent an hour helping me re-organize the computer area.
-He sure was helpful.
+He sure was helpful.”